BasantaPoudel/BasantaPoudel/README.md

 ## Hi there 👋

+Hi, I’m Basanta Poudel,  a recent Computer Engineering graduate from Aalto University and the University of Lisbon.
+I’m passionate about developing digital solutions in Java and .NET, and I’ve also worked in hospitality, so I bring strong teamwork and customer-focused skills.
+I’m now seeking an entry-level software or IT support role in Finland.

+- I'm currently working as a freelancer in the project called KotiKajo - https://app.kotikajo.fi/

+- My most recent projects which are public include FeedbackFlow, ByCycle, FocusFlip

+I have engaged in more projects which I can explain to you in through my portfolio.

 <!--
 **BasantaPoudel/BasantaPoudel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.